 Rooms within a room type may be different, but the basics of the rooms remain the same.
 All our rooms have basic furnishing.
 To get an impression, watch the video slideshow 'room types' below.

-Room types are linked to 4 budget categories.
+The mentioned room types above are linked to 4 budget categories.
 When filling in the housing application form you need to choose a budget category.
 Please note:

 - The listed rental rates are per calendar month (including electricity, water, gas and internet).
 Check the cost of living in Amsterdam and public transport costs(opens in new window) before determining your monthly budget.

 - It is only possible to enter 1 budget category in your application.

 - Choosing a higher budget category will not increase your chances of receiving a room offer.
 Just choose the budget you can afford.

 - Your choice of budget category has no influence on your chances of receiving a room offer.